Sextortion

 The term sextortion was created to combine the words ‘sexual’ and ‘extortion’ and can also be referred to as sexual extortion or sexually coerced extortion.

-If you are a young person who has been a victim, or is currently experiencing sextortion, the Internet Watch Foundation's Sexually Coerced Extortion or 'Sextortion' help and support page has lots of information to help you.
+If you are a young person who has been a victim, or is currently experiencing sextortion, you can find help, information and advice:

 If you don’t have a trusted adult you can talk to, and you’re under 18, you can speak to Childline for free by email, phone or in a 1-2-1 chat with a counsellor.